MLZ is a cooperation between:

 KWS-3 ‚VerySANS‘

-Very small angle scattering diffractometer with focusing mirror
+Very small angle scattering diffractometer with focussing mirror

 Instrumentscheme KWS-3 Instrumentscheme KWS-3

-KWS-3 is a very small angle neutron scattering (VSANS) instrument running on the focusing mirror principle.
+KWS-3 is a very small angle neutron scattering (VSANS) instrument running on the focussing mirror principle.
 The instrument is designed to bridge the gap between Bonse-Hart and pinhole cameras.
-Some details of the diffractometer operation are explained in fig. 1 (see gallery): the principle of this instrument is a one-to-one image of an entrance aperture onto a 2D position sensitive detector by neutron reflection from a double-focusing toroidal mirror.
+Some details of the diffractometer operation are explained in fig. 1 (see gallery): the principle of this instrument is a one-to-one image of an entrance aperture onto a 2D position-sensitive detector by neutron reflection from a double-focussing toroidal mirror.

-‘VerySANS’ is a focusing instrument.
+‘VerySANS’ is a focussing instrument.
 Unlike at a pinhole SANS instrument, we can not improve the dynamical range (Qmax/Qmin) by moving the detector: the position of the KWS-3 detector is fixed in the right focus as shown in fig. 1.
-At KWS-3, we extended the dynamical range by ‘replicating’ of the sample positions at different distances between the sample and the detector.
-Such kind of ‘Multi-sample-position-approach’ (fig. 2) is completed in 2021.
+At KWS-3, we extend the dynamical range by ‘replicating’ of the sample positions at different distances between the sample and the detector (fig. 2).

 Compact sample environment (SE) (gallery, tab.
 1 and fig. 3a): We can install a compact SE (volume below 30 × 30 × 30 cm3) inside two vacuum chambers located at SDD = 9.3 and 1.7 m; as well as those samples can be measured in the close vicinity of the detector (SDD = 0.05 – 0.40 m).
-In tab 1, all parameters of configurations in case of the compact SE are listed.
-The combination of several configurations, called “USANS”, “VSANS”, “SANS-overlap” and “SANS” allows performing scattering experiments with a wave vector transfer resolution between 3.5 · 10-5 and 3.5 · 10-1 Å-1, covering four decay of the dynamical range.
+In tab.
+1, all parameters of configurations of the compact SE are listed.
+The combination of several configurations, called “USANS”, “VSANS”, “SANS-overlap”, and “SANS”, allows performing scattering experiments with a wave vector transfer resolution between 3.5 ×10-5 and 3.5 ×10-1 Å-1, covering four decay of the dynamical range.

 Bulky sample environment (SE) (gallery, tab.
 2 und fig. 3a): In the current instrument configuration, we can install a bulky SE at SDD = 10, 4, 3, and 2 m.
-At these positions we can precisely positioning as well rotate and tilt a sample together with a bulky/ heavy SE.
-A sample in a few Tesla magnetic field or under shear in the rheometer can be measured within q-range between 3.5 · 10-5 and 10-2 Å-1.
+At these positions, we can precisely position as well as rotate and tilt a sample together with a bulky/ heavy SE.
+A sample in a few Tesla magnetic field or under shear in the rheometer can be measured within q-range between 3.5 ×10-5 and 10-2 Å-1.

-Small-angle scattering is used for the analysis of structures with sizes just above the atomic scale, between 1 and about 100 nm, which cannot be assessed or sufficiently characterised by microscopic techniques.
-KWS-3 is an important instrument extending the accessible range of scattering angles to very small angles with a superior neutron flux when compared to a conventional instrumental setup with pinhole geometry.
+Small angle scattering is used to analyse structures with sizes just above the atomic scale, between 1 and about 100 nm, which cannot be assessed or sufficiently characterised by microscopic techniques.
+KWS-3 is an important instrument extending the accessible range of scattering angles to very small angles with a superior neutron flux compared to a conventional instrumental set-up with pinhole geometry.
 Thus, the length scale that can be analysed is extended beyond 10 μm for numerous materials from physics, chemistry, materials science, and life science, such as alloys, diluted chemical solutions, and membrane systems.

 • Aggregation in colloidal dispersions